AdamSobieski/Narratology/Content/CSVAI.md

 ## Generating Model Context Protocol Servers

-Another approach for exploration involves that dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers could be automatically generated for and from CSV data having CSVW and CSVAI metadata.
+Another approach for exploration involves that dynamic [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) servers could be automatically generated for and from CSV data providing CSVW and CSVAI metadata.

 ## Use Cases of Interest

-In addition to the [twenty-five use cases for CSVW](https://w3c.github.io/csvw/use-cases-and-requirements/#uc), two motivating use cases are listed below.
+In addition to the [twenty-five use cases for CSVW](https://w3c.github.io/csvw/use-cases-and-requirements/#uc), two motivating use cases for CSVAI are listed below.

 1. Opinion-poll and survey data.

 2. Educational data.
    1. Homework exercises and activities, quizzes, and exam results.

-These two use cases involve natural-language or multimodal questions and answers or responses provided by populations of respondents.
+These two use cases involve natural-language or multimodal questions and responses provided by populations of respondents.
 Questions could be text-based strings provided in metadata or external resources referenced by URL (see also: [OCX](https://k12ocx.github.io/k12ocx-specs/), [OER](https://www.oerschema.org/classes/Activity), and [QTI](https://www.1edtech.org/standards/qti/index)).

 ## Bibliography